-If you or your children are set on winning Fortnite: Battle Royale, Tyler "Ninja" Blevins, the so-called "king" of the free online game, offered some key advice to players, starting with: "One hour is not enough."
+For gamers, from beginners to the most advanced, set on winning at Fortnite: Battle Royale and even qualifying to enter the next Fortnite World Cup contest, Tyler "Ninja" Blevins, the so-called "king" of the free online game, recently offered some key advice to players, starting with: "One hour is not enough."

 "So many people underestimate and undervalue time in (the game).
 If you're playing like an hour a day, you're not gonna ever be at a level that you want to be at," he said.